BradleyA/docker-security-infrastructure/docker-TLS/README.md

     create-site-private-public-tls.sh <#days>

 ## Output
-    $ ./create-site-private-public-tls.sh
+    $ create-site-private-public-tls.sh

-    ./create-site-private-public-tls.sh 38 [INFO]:	Creating private key with passphrase in /home/uadmin/.docker/docker-ca/.private
+    ./create-site-private-public-tls.sh 48 [INFO]:	Creating private key with passphrase in /home/uadmin/.docker/docker-ca/.private
-    Generating RSA private key, 4096 bit long modulus ............................................++
+    Generating RSA private key, 4096 bit long modulus .............................................................................................................++
-    ................++
+    ................................................++
     e is 65537 (0x10001)
     Enter pass phrase for ca-priv-key.pem:
     Verifying - Enter pass phrase for ca-priv-key.pem:

     Once all the certificates and keys have been generated with this private key, it would be prudent to move the private key to a Universal Serial Bus (USB) memory stick.
 Remove the private key from the system and store the USB memory stick in a locked fireproof location.

-    ./create-site-private-public-tls.sh 45 [INFO]:	Creating public key good for 730 days in /home/uadmin/.docker/docker-ca
+    ./create-site-private-public-tls.sh 55 [INFO]:	Creating public key good for 730 days in /home/uadmin/.docker/docker-ca
     The public key is copied to all systems in an environment so that those systems trust signed certificates.
 The following is a list of prompts from the following command and example answers are in parentheses.
     Country Name (US)
     State or Province Name (Texas)
     Locality Name (Cedar Park)